syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ```

 The above command will give an output similar to:

 ```shell-session
 promise.platform.kratix.io "jenkins" deleted
 ```

 The delete command will also cascade-delete all traces of Jenkins from the
-Platform, including the deployed Jenkins on the Worker cluster.
+platform, including the deployed Jenkins on the worker cluster.

 Verify that the Jenkins Resource gets deleted: